Dog Days at the Garden

 PRICE: Included with Admission | Dogs Admitted Free with Owners

 The Garden Shop welcomes dogs during your visit.
-Dogs are not permitted in Gertrude’s Restaurant.
+Dogs are not permitted in Gertrude’s Restaurant or the Butterfly Exhibit.

 - Dogs must be on leash, licensed, and up-to-date on vaccinations.

 - Owners must maintain control of their dogs at all times.

 - Any dogs deemed to be aggressive to humans or other dogs will be asked to leave the Garden.

 - Watch those noses and paws!
 Be alert to cactus pieces and other debris on the trails and do not allow dogs to wander off trail.

 - Be aware of your dog’s limits and monitor your pet for signs of heat stress.